teresamendescoelho-cpu/Project-Vanguard-A-B-Test-project_TMC/README.md

 ---

+## Dashboard 3 — A/B Test Group Performance

+This dashboard focuses specifically on the comparison between the **Ad** and **PSA** experimental groups.

+### Visualizations

+- Conversion Rate by Group
+- Conversion Rate Difference by Group
+- Relative Improvement
+- Total Ads by Group

+The dashboard makes the treatment-versus-control comparison clear and highlights the performance advantage of the Ad group.

+---

 # 💡 Key Findings

 1. **The Ad group had a higher conversion rate:** 2.55% versus 1.79% for PSA.
 2. **The absolute improvement was 0.77 percentage points.**
 3. **The relative improvement was 43.09%.**
 4. **The difference was statistically significant:** Z = 7.3701 and p = 1.7053 × 10⁻¹³.
+5. **The hourly analysis shows that campaign performance varies considerably across the day, providing opportunities for further optimisation.**

 ---